awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/fleet-provisioning-setup.md

       Write the provisioning template document\.
 You can start from the following example provisioning template, which specifies to create an AWS IoT thing with the following properties:
       + The thing's name is the value that you specify in the `ThingName` template parameter\.
       + The thing is a member of the thing group that you specify in the `ThingGroupName` template parameter\.
+The thing group must exist in your AWS account\.
       + The thing's certificate has the AWS IoT policy named `GreengrassV2IoTThingPolicy` attached to it\.

       For more information, see [Provisioning templates](https://docs.aws.amazon.com/iot/latest/developerguide/provision-template.html) in the *AWS IoT Core Developer Guide*\.